 We are an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act.
-Thus, we are not required to provide more than two years of audited financial statements, selected financial data and related Management's Discussion and Analysis of Financial Condition and Results of Operations in this Annual Report.
 For as long as we are an emerging growth company, unlike other public companies, we will not be required to:

-- provide an attestation and report from our auditors on management's assessment of the effectiveness of our system of internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act; - comply with certain new requirements adopted by the PCAOB; - comply with certain new audit rules adopted by the PCAOB after April 5, 2012, unless the SEC determines otherwise; - provide disclosures regarding executive compensation required of larger public companies; and - obtain stockholder approval of any golden parachute payments not previously approved.
+- provide an attestation and report from our auditors on management's assessment of the effectiveness of our system of internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act; - comply with certain new requirements adopted by the Public Company Accounting Oversight Board (the "PCAOB"); - comply with certain new audit rules adopted by the PCAOB after April 5, 2012, unless the SEC determines otherwise; - provide disclosures regarding executive compensation required of larger public companies; and - obtain stockholder approval of any golden parachute payments not previously approved.

-We intend to take advantage of all of these exemptions.
+We intend to continue to take advantage of all of these exemptions.